 Call us for help...

-For questions about injury accidents involving a police car in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, please contact us at Shouse Law Group.
+For questions about injury accidents involving a police car in California or to discuss your case confidentially with one of our skilled California auto accident attorneys, please contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.